SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you know everything necessary to simulate beam-driven plasma acceleration: try to define a smaller electron bunch, with the same energy of the driver bunch, smaller charge and small enough to fit in the plasma wave and injected in the accelerating phase of the plasma wave (i.e. negative `Ex`).
+Now you know everything necessary to simulate beam-driven plasma acceleration: try to define a second, smaller electron bunch, with the same energy of the driver bunch, smaller charge and small enough to fit in the plasma wave and injected in the accelerating phase of the plasma wave (i.e. negative `Ex`).

 Use the `numpy` initialization method as you have done for the bunch driving the waves.